 For women after age 60 or further than 10 years from menopause, what is the association between HT, heart disease and stroke?

-On page one in Deciding About Hormone Therapy: Potential Risks, the NAMS also note:
+On page one in Deciding About Hormone Therapy: Potential Risks, the NAMS also include:

 “Some studies suggest that HT might be good for your heart if you start before age 60 or within 10 years of menopause.
 However, if you start HT further from menopause or after age 60, HT might slightly increase your risk of heart disease.
 Although there are risks associated with taking HT, they are not common, and most go away after you stop treatment”.4